pabsan-0/arduino-serial-driver/README.md

 # ASD Arduino-serial-driver

-A multifunctional arduino sketch and a C library with a serial interface to your Arduino board.

-To be implemented:
-- Baudrate switching
-- Benchmarker on arduino side
-- Samples: Integral example with its own makefile of a two-side app
-- Samples: Basic tests, error showcases
+Generic Arduino Sketch and C library to perform Arduino I/O operations from programs running in your PC via serial.

 Speed limits at 9600 baud: